As amended on December 19, 2022

 Section 6.
 Meeting Notice

-The Secretary or Publicity Committee shall distribute to each member or publicly post a notice of each meeting (annual, regular and special), stating the time and place of such meeting by the Monday prior to the meeting date, but no failure or defect in notice of such meeting shall invalidate the same or any procedure taken thereat.
+The Secretary or Publicity Committee shall distribute to each member or publicly post a notice of each meeting (annual, regular and special), stating the time and place of such meeting by the Monday one week prior to the meeting date, but no failure or defect in notice of such meeting shall invalidate the same or any procedure taken thereat.

 Section 7.
 Order of Business